jonaspinheiro13/PI_IA/README.md

-A versão do python a ser utilizada foi: Python 3.12.8
+Versão do python a ser utilizada: Python 3.12.8